orangecms/javascript-testing/src/slides.md

 --

-- no support for CoffeeScript
+- no support for CoffeeScript, but I needed it

 --